Esri/arcade-expressions/attribute_rule_calculation/SplitIntersectingLine.md

 // All fields listed here, need to be in upper case, they are forced to upper in the logic below. var remove_fields_from_new_feature = ['SHAPE_LENGTH', 'GLOBALID', 'OBJECTID'];

-// The point on the vertex
-var point_class_name = "point";
+// The name classes in your database, the point_class_name must match the FeatureSetByName and the line class name must match the class this is assigned to. var point_class_name = "point";
 var line_class_name = "line";
 // This is used to get Non Editable fields, do not change the fields from *